-Fourth semester, students are completing coursework and reviewing principles and materials in capstone and the fourth-semester clinical course.
+Fourth semester, students are completing coursework and reviewing principles and materials in EXSC 697 - AT Capstone and the fourth-semester clinical course (EXSC 657).
 Clinically, an emphasis on nonorthopedic and general medicine skills, including hands-on practice, add to the already-existing clinical exposure of evaluation, treatment, modality use and rehabilitation.